In 2018, Father's Day is celebrated on Sunday, June 16.

 Soon, the idea of Father's Day caught on throughout the rest of the country to became an unofficial US holiday,

 However, it would be decades before President Lyndon Johnson issued a proclamation in 1966 designating the third Sunday in June to be Father's Day, and it only became a national holiday when President Nixon signed the official proclamation in 1972.

 Today, Father's Day is celebrated in various ways and on different days around the world.
 The German tradition for honoring fathers, for example, is on Ascension Day in May (with lots of wine and beer!)

 In some Roman Catholic countries St. Joseph's Day on March 19 is the customary day to honor all fathers.
 In Russia, fathers are customarily honored on "Defender of the Fatherland Day" on February 23.
-And, for more interesting fun facts and trivia about the US observance, check out Father's Day Fun Facts.
+(For more interesting fun facts and trivia about the US observance, check out Father's Day Fun Facts.)

 Father's Day - Wikipedia - How it's observed around the planet covering traditions and gift-giving customs, a complete list of dates when it is celebrated in different countries, with related photos and resources.